MichalPokojny/MyProject1/README.md

 - Animations on the main page and gallery were taken from  [w3schools](w3schools.com)
 - Colors image taken from [Coolors](https://coolors.co/)
 - The text on the main page about Slovakia was taken from [wikipedia](wikipedia.org)
-- The code to link the social media and main logo and nav bar inspiration was taken from the [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project at [Code Institute](https://codeinstitute.net/ie/)
+- The code to link the social media and main logo and navigation bar inspiration was taken from the [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project at [Code Institute](https://codeinstitute.net/ie/)
 - Social links logo taken from [Font Awesome](https://fontawesome.com/)
+- Writing of readme file I got inspired from CodeIntitute readme sample project.

 **Media**